NeuralEnsemble/python-neo/doc/source/install.rst

     * quantities_ >= 0.9.0

 Certain IO modules have additional dependencies.
-If these are not satisfied, neo will still install but the IO module that uses them will fail on loading.
+If these are not satisfied, neo will still install but the IO module that uses them will fail on loading:

-.. todo:: list dependencies for individual IO modules
+   * scipy >= 0.8 for NeoMatlabIO
+   * pytables >= 2.2 for Hdf5IO

 For Debian/Ubuntu, you can install these using::